Ground Ivy | The Vine Spreading Through Medieval Monastic Gardens

 Pruning

-Trim back overgrown stems to maintain shape and ensure air circulation.
-Regular pruning helps prevent disease.
+Trim back overgrown stems to maintain shape and air circulation, which reduces pests and diseases.

 Conclusion